 Reduced age at menarche is an important health indicator for women and may be associated with complications such as an increased risk of asthma, breast cancer, ovarian cancer, type 2 diabetes.
 We aimed to examine the factors related to the age at menarche in Iran.

-Methods: In this systematic review and meta-analysis, according to the objective of the study, an advanced search with no time restriction was conducted in English databases such as the Web of Science, Embase, PubMed, Scopus, and Persian databases of SID and Magiran, as well as the Google Scholar search engine, until the end of 2019.
+Materials and Methods: In this systematic review and meta-analysis, an advanced search with no time restriction was conducted in online databases such as the Web of Science, Embase, Medline, Scopus, and Persian databases of SID and Magiran, as well as the Google Scholar search engine, until the end of 2019.
 The publication heterogeneity and bias of the extracted studies were evaluated by the Q test and Begg’s test, respectively.

-Conclusions: Due to the effects of numerous factors on the age at menarche, it is suggested that longitudinal studies be conducted to investigate the role of all the known factors especially environmental factors, on the age at menarche.
+Due to the effects of numerous factors on the age at menarche, it is suggested that longitudinal studies be conducted to investigate the role of all the known factors, especially environmental factors, on the age at menarche.